 Feedback will motivate

-Asking your workers for feedback can actually motivate them to perform.
+Asking workers for feedback can actually motivate them to perform.
 People like to feel valued and appreciated.
 They like to know that their opinions and feedback matter to you.

 Feedback is strategic

-By investing time in your remote workers and accepting feedback about how their experience is working with your business, you actually can strategically advance your business.
+By investing time in remote workers and accepting feedback about how their experience is working with your business, you actually can strategically advance your business.
 You will create strong relationships, keep everyone aligned to your goals, develop improvements, and foster continued learning within your organization.

 How to Give Effective Feedback

-There are many ways to start a feedback loop with your remote worker.
+There are many ways to start a feedback loop with a remote worker.
 While you may need to find the method that works best depending on your unique situation, here are a few ideas for you to try.

 Periodic Scheduled Meetings

 Set up periodic meetings to specifically review ongoing work or projects.
 These can be deep dive reviews where you follow a specific structure, or simply a casual conversation.
 The idea here is that this meeting is on the calendar so everyone comes prepared.
-Ask your remote workers to come to this meeting prepared with their own feedback and suggestions for you to improve the process or resolve any potential conflicts.
+Ask remote workers to come to this meeting prepared with their own feedback and suggestions for you to improve the process or resolve any potential conflicts.
 Don’t forget to designate a portion of this meeting to positive recognition as well.

-Every time you have a conversation with your workers, it is an opportunity to provide feedback.
+Every time you have a conversation with workers, it is an opportunity to provide feedback.
 This can be effective whether it is a scheduled phone call or a casual Skype conversation.
 If you notice something has gone wrong or is beginning to stray from your requirements, the best thing to do is provide immediate feedback.
 You don’t want to wait for the next scheduled meeting.
 A quick conversation is all you probably need for things to get back on track.
-The same rules apply if you like something that your worker did.
+The same rules apply if you like something that a worker did.
 Don’t wait too long before giving him or her a virtual pat on the back for a job well done.

 After Action Reviews